Updated version adopted by the EERI Board of Directors: December 14, 2021

-Adoption date by EERI Board of Directors: September 20, 2016
+Adoption by the EERI Board of Directors: June 14, 2016

-EERI Policy Position Students should be kept safe from injury from falling nonstructural items in school buildings in regions with high and moderate earthquake hazard.
+Students, staff, and faculty should be kept safe from injury by nonstructural items in school buildings in regions for which an earthquake risk has been identified.

-In many cases, reducing the falling hazard of contents, and even some nonstructural items, is inexpensive and can be completed by facility staff or volunteers.
+In many cases, reducing the falling hazard of nonstructural items is inexpensive and can be completed by facility staff or volunteers.
 This is an important and relatively easy first step for schools to take when working to identify, prioritize, and mitigate their earthquake risks.

-Needed Action Legislatures, school districts, and school boards in regions with high and moderate seismic hazard should:
+Legislatures, school districts, and school boards in regions for which earthquake risk has been identified should:

-- Establish programs to identify, prioritize, and mitigate nonstructural and contents hazards in schools.
+- Establish programs to identify, prioritize, and mitigate nonstructural hazards in schools.

-- Establish funding mechanisms, financial assistance, and incentives to finance mitigation of nonstructural and contents hazards.
+- Establish funding mechanisms, financial assistance, and incentives to finance mitigation of nonstructural hazards.

-- Require nonstructural anchoring and bracing of potential falling hazards to ensure safe egress from schools after earthquakes.
+- Require anchoring and bracing of nonstructural elements to avoid potential falling hazards and ensure safe egress from schools after earthquakes.

-Further considerations for safe schools should include a screening to assess the structural integrity of the school building, retrofit or replacement of school buildings found to be vulnerable to earthquake shaking, and creating community resilience plans that align and prioritize mitigation efforts.
-Because schools support a range of community functions, and because a return to normalcy requires the return of schoolchildren to safe and functional schools, an emphasis on nonstructural components and contents is consistent with EERI’s related Policy Position on Creating Earthquake-Resilient Communities.
+Further considerations for safe schools should include a screening to assess the integrity of the school building, retrofit or replacement of school buildings found to be vulnerable to earthquake shaking, checking of utilities and other systems important for rapid recovery after earthquakes, and creating community resilience plans that align and prioritize mitigation efforts.

 More information on EERI's School Earthquake Safety Initiative: https://www.eeri.org/projects/schools/